delayfiction/delayfiction/README.md

 run `src/script` to build with the expectation of publication. add `local` to build for local testing.

-to publish, commit it to github. we're not as sophisticated operationally as our sophisticated literary taste would lead you to believe.
+to publish, push it to the master branch on github. we're not as sophisticated operationally as our sophisticated literary taste would lead you to believe.

 ## stories